smartinez03/smartinez03/README.md

 👋 Hi, I’m @smartinez03.

-My name is Sherlyn Martinez, but I go by Ling.
+My name is Sherlyn Martinez, but I go by Ling/Lyn.
-I am a freshman at Queens College and currently a data fellow @ America On Tech!
+I am a freshman at Queens College Studying Sociology & Minoring in CIT and Data Analytics.
 I have been programming since I was a 14 and love to explore CS.

 - 👀 I’m interested in Data Science/Analytics, Software Development and UX/UI Design.
 - 🌱 I’m currently learning C++ and how to sleep on time.
-- 💞️ I’m looking to collaborate on a spicy Data Project with my company >:)
+- 💞️ Changed my major but continue to love data <3
 - 📫 How to reach me:

 Email: SherlynMartinez021@gmail.com